-It is highly recommended that motorists concerned with avoiding lawsuits and other legal entanglements invest more in liability coverage.
-It does cost more money in the short-term, but if you are ever involved in an accident, then it will save you a huge amount of money.
+Motorists concerned with avoiding lawsuits and other legal entanglements should invest more in liability coverage.
+Liability costs more money in the short-term, but if you are ever involved in an accident, then it will save you a huge amount of money.

 Although some consider collision and comprehensive insurance to be mandatory for their own lifestyle, these coverages are not required anywhere in the U.S.

 Only you can determine what counts as adequate insurance and what coverage is excessive.